slms4redd/chef-slms-portal/README.md

 #### Postgis

 Installed through the package manager by the gis cookbook.
-Currently version is ``2.0.1`` is installed.
+Currently version  ``2.0.1`` is installed.

 #### gdal

 Installed through the package manager by the gis cookbook.
-Currently version is ``1.9.2``is installed.
+Currently version  ``1.9.2`` is installed.

 ### Web applications